sthaid/proj_bb/README.md

 ## My Black Body Calculation

-xxxxxxxxxxxxxxxx left off here xxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxx left off here xxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxx left off here xxxxxxxxxxxxxxxxxx

-This program attempts to incorporate energy quantization into the Rayleigh-Jeans Law.
+The bb program adds energy quantization to the Rayleigh-Jeans Law.

-The spectral radiance for a given wavlength is computed as follows: an energy value conforming to the mbenergy dist is obtained many times, each time this energy value is quantized (rounded down to a multiple of hf) the average of these quantized energy values is calculated this average quantized energy value is then multiplied by the MODE_DENSITY to obtain the Spectral Radiance
+The spectral radiance for a given wavlength is computed as follows:
+- an energy value conforming to the maxwell-boltzmann energy distribution is obtained many times,
+- each time this energy value is quantized by rounding down to a multiple of hf
+- the average of these quantized energy values is calculated
+- this average quantized energy value is then multiplied by the MODE_DENSITY to obtain the Spectral Radiance

-The results in the following image show good agreement between Planck and Mine; however:
+The plots of Spectral Radiance vs Log Frequency for the Rayleigh-Jeans law, the Planck Law, and my calculation are shown below.
+My calculation is a close match to Planck, however:
-- to get this agreement I had to use a value of h that is .777 the real value of h
+- to get this agreement I had to use a value of h that is .777 of the real value of h
 - their is a small diffeence between the plots of Mine vs Placnk

 I have been unable to account for the .777 or the small difference between the plots of